Fall 2026 admission cycle: Applications January 1 – April 15; HSRT scheduled late May / early June

 About the HSRT exam

 The Health Sciences Reasoning Test is developed by Insight Assessment.
 Unlike the TEAS or HESI, it does not test science, math, or vocabulary.
 It measures five critical thinking skills: analysis, inference, evaluation, inductive reasoning, and deductive reasoning.
-At Portland Community College, the HSRT-AD consists of 35 questions with a ~50 minutes time limit.
+At Portland Community College, the HSRT consists of 35 questions with a ~50 minutes time limit.

 Oregon allied health programs use the HSRT because dental hygiene (aas) requires strong clinical decision-making ability.
 The HSRT is designed to assess whether applicants can reason through novel problems, the core skill of clinical practice.